MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 Terminal, when coupled with PowerShell's line editing library [PSReadline](https://www.powershellgallery.com/packages/PSReadLine), may draw black lines across the screen.
 These miscolored regions will extend across the screen beyond your prompt wherever there are command parameters, strings or operators.

-PSReadline verison **2.0.3** has been released and contains a fix for this issue.
+PSReadline version **2.0.3** has been released and contains a fix for this issue.
 If you are using the prerelease version of PSReadline, note that a fix is not yet available.

 To update to the newest version of PSReadline, please run the following command: